- Before you apply

 - Only include permitted uses.
 You can only use raffle proceeds to support your organization’s charitable purpose.

 - The registrar must approve using proceeds for travel before the travel takes place.
-If you will use some proceeds for travel, fill out and submit the travel itinerary form with your application.
+If you will use some proceeds for travel, fill out and submit the charitable gaming request for travel form with your application.

 Identifying your prizes